yusefnapora/pixelbook-linux/README.md

 eve-keyboard-brightness.sh -20
 ```

-The latter form is especially hand when bound to a keyboard shortcut.
+The latter form is especially handy when bound to a keyboard shortcut.

 #### Remapping keyboard keys